Flood Warning issued for Angelina, Houston, Polk, Trinity, Tyler by NWS - News Break

 Flood Warning issued for Angelina, Houston, Polk, Trinity, Tyler by NWS

-Effective: 2021-05-27 08:03:00 CDT Expires: 2021-05-28 09:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-28 08:15:00 CDT Expires: 2021-05-29 09:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 Target Area: Angelina; Houston; Polk; Trinity; Tyler The Flood Warning continues for the following river in Texas Neches River At Rockland affecting Tyler, Angelina, Polk and Jasper Counties.
 Neches River Near Neches affecting Cherokee, Houston and Anderson Counties.
 Neches River Near Alto affecting Cherokee, Houston, Anderson and Trinity Counties.
 Neches River Near Diboll affecting Tyler, Houston, Angelina, Polk and Trinity Counties.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Neches River Near Diboll. * Until further notice. * At 7:15 AM CDT Thursday the stage was 15.7 feet. * Flood stage is 12 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:15 AM CDT Thursday was 15.7 feet. * Forecast...The Neches River near Diboll is expected to fall to 14.8 feet Tuesday morning. * Impact...Expect minor flooding to slowly diminish through the end of May and into early June.alerts.weather.gov
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Neches River Near Diboll. * Until further notice. * At 7:15 AM CDT Friday the stage was 15.4 feet. * Flood stage is 12 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:15 AM CDT Friday was 15.7 feet. * Forecast...The river is expected to fall to 14.4 feet Wednesday morning. * Impact...Expect minor flooding to slowly diminish through the end of May and into early June.alerts.weather.gov